 That is being solved by the Battery Charging (BC 1.2) Standard – when both the device and the hub/charger are BC Standard compliant, it can charge at a faster rate (up to 1.5A) in a standard way.

 The Plugable USB2-HUB7BC is among the first of USB 2.0 hubs that does everything existing USB hubs do, plus has support for the Battery Charging Standard (BC 1.2).
 So it’s a no-compromise solution for both gaining extra USB ports and for charging the newer generation of BC Standard compliant devices.
 Both Sync and Charge (CDP) and Dedicated Charge (DCP) are supported, if the phone or tablet also supports these modes.

 Latest high performance and high efficiency Terminus Technology FE1.1s USB hub chipset.
-Supports Multiple Transaction Translators for optimum performance when a combination of USB 2.0 and 1.1 devices are attached.
 Low power consumption is achieved with 0.18μm technology and selectively de-energizing unused ports and parts of the circuitry not currently in use.

 USB ChargingBattery charging over USB has become a standard practice but the actual charging behavior of different devices is often unpredictable and sometimes disappointing.
 The devices themselves decide how much current to draw and manufacturers haven’t settled on a single standard.
 We constantly test our products with as many different devices as possible and publish the results so it’s easy to determine the charging behavior to expect from your device on each of our USB products.
 These are the results for the devices we’ve tested on this charger so far.